godotengine/godot-website/collections/_article/introducing-reverse-z.md

 ### Writes to ``POSITION``

-When you write to ``POSITION`` in Godot, you are bypassing the built in vertex transformation and writing a clip space position directly.
+When you write to ``POSITION`` in Godot, you are bypassing the built-in vertex transformation and writing a clip space position directly.
 This can be helpful to optimize a vertex shader, or to achieve certain effects (like having a mesh stay fixed in the camera view).
 Commonly users wrote the following line:

 ```
 POSITION = vec4(VERTEX, 1.0);
 ```

 This line is even reproduced in our [documentation](https://docs.godotengine.org/en/4.2/tutorials/shaders/advanced_postprocessing.html).
-It relies on user supplying a QuadMesh with a width and height of 2 to fill the entire screen.
+It relies on users supplying a QuadMesh with a width and height of 2 to fill the entire screen.
 The code assumes that:

-1. All vertices of the mesh have a z-coordinate of 0 (which is true for the QuadMesh) and
+1. All vertices of the mesh have a z-coordinate of 0 (which is true for the QuadMesh), and

 2. A clip space value of 0 corresponds to the near plane.

-We have broken assumption 2 by flipping the definition of the near plane and the far plane. so this code no longer works.
+We have broken assumption 2 by flipping the definition of the near plane and the far plane, so this code no longer works.
 Instead, users need to write:

 ```
 POSITION = vec4(VERTEX.xy, 1.0, 1.0);